JaxTeller718Mods/Jax7Days2DieModlets/README.md

 ### Change Logs

 [ Updated 12-30-2025 ]

+	[ Added Hinges_And_Nails_JT718 ]
+		- Adds brass hinges and door knobs to door destroy events and loot, adds nails to wood block harvests.
+Adds hinges to storage recipes, knobs to door recipes and nails to most wood recipes.

+[ Updated 12-31-2025 ]

 	[ Realistic_Loot_JT718 ]
 		- Replaced Tier 0 Tools and Weapons with Tool and Weapon Part Loot.